 Become a Visiting Student at Shenandoah

-Visiting Students are not enrolled in a certificate or degree program at Shenandoah University.
+Visiting Students take courses and are not enrolled in a certificate or degree program at Shenandoah University.
 However, they are held to the same academic standards and judged in the same way as students who are admitted, degree-seeking students.

 Courses that have a prerequisite requirement may not be available for Visiting Students.
 Questions about Visiting Student courses, please contact an Academic Advisor.